binkley/modern-java-practices/README.md

 * [Integration tests](#use-integration-testing)
 * [PITest](#use-mutation-testing)

-But _beware_!
+_But beware_!
 Your local build is now drifting away from CI, so you are pushing problems off later in your build pipeline.
-Not everyone pays close attention to CI failures until something bad happens in production.
+Not everyone pays close attention to CI failures, that is until something bad happens in production.

 *IMPORTANT* &mdash; if you disable tools like the above in the _local_ build, ensure you retain them in your _CI_ build.
 Your goal in this case is speed up